 Reasons to make your own pickles

-• This easy recipe for refrigerator pickles don’t require canning equipment or canning skills.
+- This easy recipe for refrigerator pickles doesn’t require canning equipment or canning skills.

-• A small batch recipe, which I divided into four 1/2 pint jars.
+- I divided a small batch recipe into four 1/2 pint jars.
 I kept two jars and gave two jars away to a fellow spicy pickle enthusiast.

 Ingredients

-• Pickling Cucumber – use the smaller type of cucumbers with bumpy skin, sometimes called Persian cucumbers.
+- Pickling cucumbers – Use smaller cucumbers with bumpy skin, sometimes called Persian cucumbers.

-• White vinegar – This is combine with water for the pickling liquid.
-You can also use a apple cider vinegar.
+- White vinegar – This is combined with water for the pickling liquid.
+You can also use apple cider vinegar.

-• Kosher salt – If can also use special pickling salt, but most of us have kosher salt handy and I don’t want to buy special ingredients for recipes I might just mix up once or twice
+- Kosher salt – If can also use special pickling salt, but most of us have kosher salt handy, and I don’t want to buy special ingredients for recipes I might mix up once or twice.

 How to prepare the canning jars

-1. To start, ensure your jars and lids are clean by washing them in warm soapy water.
+- First, ensure your jars and lids are clean by washing them in warm, soapy water.
 Next, sterilize the jars by boiling them in a pot of water.
 You can use a standard-sized stockpot and a small canning rack for this step.
 Once the water comes to a boil, carefully lower the rack with the jars into the water and let them boil for 10 minutes.

-2. After the 10 minutes are up, use the rack handles to lift the rack from the water, making sure it fits securely over the rim of the stockpot.
-Then, pour the hot water out of the jars using canning tongs and place them on a clean towel to dry.
+- After 10 minutes, use the rack handles to lift the rack from the water, ensuring it fits securely over the rim of the stockpot.
+Then, pour the hot water out of the jars using canning tongs and dry them on a clean towel.
 Make sure they are completely dry before filling them with your pickling mixture.

 How to make Bread and Butter Pickles

-While the jars are boiling, wash the cucumbers with a vegetable brush and using a clean sharp knife slice the cucumbers.
+While the jars are boiling, wash the cucumbers with a vegetable brush and slice them with a clean, sharp knife.

-In a small bowl mix up the spices and put a teaspoon of the pickling spice mixture in each jar and divide the cucumber slices evenly between the jars.
+In a small bowl, mix the spices.
+Put a teaspoon of the pickling spice mixture in each jar, and divide the cucumber slices evenly between the jars.

-Prepare your pickling liquid in a medium-sized non-reactive pot; I use my Le Creuset enameled saucepan.
+I use my Le Creuset enameled saucepan to prepare your pickling liquid in a medium-sized, non-reactive pot.
 Heat the water and vinegar to a simmer.

 Cover the cucumbers in the pickling liquid and let cool slightly before putting the lids on, then refrigerate for 3-7 days before eating.
-You can eat them earlier but the taste the best if you let them sit in the refrigerator for at least 3 days.
+You can eat them earlier, but they taste the best if you let them sit in the refrigerator for at least 3 days.

 What’s the difference between Bread and Butter pickles and Dill pickles?